-In one of the German studies researchers analyzed MRIs of the hearts of 200 people (JAMA Cardiology, July 27, 2020).
+In one of the earlier studies, researchers analyzed MRIs of the hearts of 200 people (JAMA Cardiology, July 27, 2020).
 Half of them had recovered from COVID-19 and the other half were matched for age and sex but had not been infected.

 Of the 100 people infected with the coronavirus, 67 recovered at home.
 A third required hospitalization and only two required mechanical ventilation.
 18 patients had no symptoms and 49 had “minor to moderate symptoms.”

 The researchers found that more than three quarters of the recovered patients had structural changes in their hearts after infection.